Vireo flavifrons

 Arrival is in mid-late Apr.

-Most of the few reports away from the breeding range, other than breeding season reports discussed under Summer, are of spring migrants, including these from the Panhandle: 18 May 2018 Oshkosh, Garden Co, 21 May 2022 Kimball Co, 25 May 1980 Dawes Co (Rosche 1982), 29 May 1949 Dawes Co, and 6 Jun 2017 Smith Lake WMA, Sheridan Co.
+Most of the few reports away from the breeding range, other than breeding season reports discussed under Summer, are of spring migrants, including these from the Panhandle: 18 May 2018 Oshkosh, Garden Co, 19 May 2023 Kimball Co, 21 May 2022 Kimball Co, 25 May 1980 Dawes Co (Rosche 1982), 29 May 1949 Dawes Co, and 6 Jun 2017 Smith Lake WMA, Sheridan Co.
 Two reports from Crescent Lake NWR, Garden Co, probably of the same bird, were 18 May and 12 Jun 2010.
 Close to the Panhandle was one at Lake McConaughy, Keith Co 5 May 2002.

 - High counts: 17 in Sarpy Co 13 May 1995, 14 at Wilderness Park, Lancaster Co 11 May 2019, and 11 at Ponca SP, Dixon Co 15 May 2021.

-Summer: The BBS Trend Analysis shows an average annual increase of 7.27 (95% C.I.; 1.11, 14.24) in Nebraska; increases may be leading to gradual range expansion westward.
+Summer: BBS Trend Analysis shows an average annual increase 1966-2019 (Sauer et al 2020) of 1.7% (95% C.I.; -0.65, 5.11) in Nebraska; increases may be contributing to gradual range expansion westward.

-There are a few reports in the Elkhorn River Valley, where it summers occasionally north to Cuming Co, with only two reports further west, in Antelope Co 12 Jun 2011 and 6 Jul 2008.
+There are a few reports in the Elkhorn River Valley, where it summers occasionally north to Cuming Co, with only these reports further west: 9 Jun 2021 Stanton Co, 18 Jul 2017 (2) Madison Co, and at Grove Lake, Antelope Co 11 Jun and 6 Jul 2008, 12 Jun 2011, and 23 Jun-12 Jul 2022.

 - Breeding Phenology: